NFFT/nfft/README.md

 Detailed API documentation in HTML format can be found in `doc/html/index.html`, if you are working from a release tarball.
-When working from a source repository, the documentation can be generated with Doxygen.
+When working from a source repository, the documentation can be generated with Doxygen (which requires the `doxygen-latex` and `perl` packages):
 ```
 make doc
 ```

 Building
 --------
 The NFFT depends on the [FFTW](https://fftw.org) library, which is available for many Linux distros, Homebrew on macOS and MSYS2 on Windows.
-If you compile the FFTW yourself, it should be configured with the flag `--enable-shared`.
+If you compile the FFTW yourself, it should be configured with the flag `--enable-shared` (and `--enable-threads` for the multi-threaded version).
+Building the NFFT requires `make` and a C compiler such as `gcc`.

 When working from a source repository, you need to run libtoolize and autoreconf first.
 A bash script to do this is provided.
+This step requries the tools `autoconf`, `automake` and `libtool`.
 ```
 ./bootstrap.sh
 ```